ayanhmm/spandaai-platform/platform/RAG/README.md

 If you prefer a cloud-based solution, Weaviate Cloud (WCD) offers a scalable, managed environment.
 Learn how to set up a cloud cluster and get the API keys by following the Weaviate Cluster Setup Guide.

 ### 🐳 Docker Deployment
 Another local alternative is deploying Weaviate using Docker.
 This provides isolation and consistent environments across different machines.
-For more details, follow the "How to install Spanda.AI RAG with Docker" section.
+For more details, follow the "How to install with Docker" section.

 ### ⚙️ Custom Weaviate Deployment
-If you're hosting Weaviate yourself, you can use the `Custom` deployment option in Spanda.AI RAG.
+If you're hosting Weaviate yourself, you can use the `Custom` deployment option.
 This allows you to specify the URL, PORT, and API key of your custom Weaviate instance.

 ## Document Management